-- O. Provide and pay for all non-emergency, non-psychotropic medication for all clients, i.e. routine house supplied medication. - P. Medication Storage Requirements (If Applicable)
+- O. Provide and pay for all non-emergency, non-psychotropic medication for all clients, i.e. routine house supplied medication, as specified in Title 22 of the California Code of Regulations. - P. Medication Storage Requirements (If Applicable)

 Contractor is required to store and dispense medications in compliance with all pertinent Federal and State standards, specifically: